-nok9 recently participated in the Wireless Power Consortium (WPC) meeting in Vienna.
-Our team was central to the primary workgroups developing version 1.2.4 of the Qi testing specification, utilizing both our BASE and CATS II testing systems in the Plugfest and IOP sessions.
+nok9 recently participated at the Wireless Power Consortium (WPC) meeting in Vienna, where the WPC announced the Qi Testing Specification Version 1.2.4.
+Our team is central to the primary work groups developing version 1.2.4 of the Qi testing specification, utilizing both our BASE and CATS II testing systems in the Plugfest and IOP sessions.

 Version 1.2.4 addresses several critical needs in the growth of the Qi standard, including:

-- Two simplified power profiles: the Baseline Power Profile for products up to 5W and the new Extended Power Profile, which now extends Qi’s power range to products requiring up to 15W.
+– Two simplified power profiles: Baseline Power Profile for products up to 5W and the new Extended Power Profile, which extends Qi’s power range to products up to 15W.

-- Updated compliance tests that better verify Power Transmitters in the new Extended Power Profile.
+– Updated compliance tests to better verify Power Transmitters in the Extended Power Profile.

 – A new Power Transmitter compliance test that addresses potential over-voltage issues in Power Receivers.